SaumyaSubham/SHL-recommendation-engine/README.md

    - Retrieves the top 10 most relevant assessments.

 5. **Response Generation**:
-   - Gemini Pro summarizes results in a user-friendly way (RAG-style).
+   - Gemini summarizes results in a user-friendly way (RAG-style).

 6. **Output**:
    - Recommendations are returned to the UI or via JSON API.